 Each of these customer engagement strategies are effective ways to prove value to your new customers.
 Countless studies have proven that consumers are more likely to trust a referral from a friend or equal in their industry than a large corporation.
 Therefore, these types of marketing efforts are two-fold: they show your customers how important they are to you, and they help prospects understand the true value of your company.

 Customer-Focused Lesson 3: Customers are an extremely valuable source for brand referrals and organic promotion.
 However, they will only be willing to offer their value to you if they have a strong attachment to your brand.

 Now you have a thorough understanding of why customer-focused marketing is beneficial for modern brands.
-For more tips on creating great customer experiences, read How to Find Your Brand Voice in 5 Easy Steps or check out How to Build a Stronger Brand with DAM.
+For more tips on creating great customer experiences, download the eBook below.